-Communication in growing teams is in itself difficult, but it becomes even more complicated when not everyone is in the same office.
+Communication in growing teams is difficult in itself, but it becomes even more complicated when everyone is not in the same physical space.

 At Trello, most of us work remotely- the split is about 70% remote and 30% in offices.
 The same is true of my team of sixteen- ten are remote, and six work from offices.
 Remote work offers so many advantages that it’s a moot point to extol its virtues here, but you do have to think about managing people a little bit differently.
 What I’ve learned as a manager is that people need to feel connection in three distinct ways in order to function at the highest level.
-This is probably true in an office setting, but emotional things happen more naturally and you don’t always have to have a pulse on these connection points the way you do when teams are remote.
+This is probably true in an office setting, but most likely happens more organically.
+In a remote setting, I’ve found it’s important for managers to make sure these three areas are in good shape with every team member.

 Connection With Manager

-The most important connection is the one people have with their manager.
+In my experience, one of the most important connection points is the one people have with their manager.
 Remote workers can feel isolated a lot more quickly than those in offices.
-Unhappiness can be endemic, and if issues are not addressed, they can more easily be swept under the rug only to balloon later on.
+Isolation leads to unhappiness, and unhappiness can be endemic.
+If issues are not addressed, they can more easily be swept under the rug only to balloon later on.
 The first line of combat is for the manager to always have a pulse on the remote worker’s emotional well being.
 The relationship needs to be such that workers feel comfortable coming to their manager when something happens, or they are blocked on a project.

 One of my favorite expressions about dealing with non verbal communication is to escalate the medium, not the message.